jonnor/random/programming-literacy/digital-literacy.md

 being able to understand, express ideas and communicate. rest & write

+Partly practical skills.
+How to get things done, earn a living Partly personal & creative expression

 'programming as literacy' is a tiny, secondary part of this?

 Communicating online